jxnl/blog/docs/services.md

 ### Pricing

-- Strategic Consulting - $14,500
+- Strategic Consulting: $14,500 per month
-- Comprehensive Consulting: Starting at $46,000
+- Comprehensive Consulting: Starting at $120,000 for a minimum 3 month commitment

 A 50% deposit is required to start, with the remainder payable within 30 days.
 Monthly billing thereafter.
 For early stage companies, I'm open to discussing equity if that aligns better with your goals.